serendeepia/serendeepia.github.io/index.md

 <div class="logo_col">
 <img alt="python" src="assets/logo_python.svg" class="logo">

 Python is the standard language for Machine Learning research and we use it extensively in our projects.
-We apply high standards to our code and experimentation with extensive documentation and unit testing.
+We apply high standards to our code, research design and experimentation with high-quality documentation and unit testing.

 </div>